Training, Tradition and Philosophy

 Our belts are coloured white, green, brown and black in accordance with Okinawan tradition.
 It normally takes at least five years of training before a black belt grading can be considered.

-Karate is only practiced in the training hall, the dojo.
+Karate is only practiced in the training room, the dojo.

 In our club we value each individual’s potential and progress.
 Therefore, we have chosen a bonsai tree as our logo: the tree symbolizes each individual karateka that trains with us.
 Just as a tree first develops strong roots, we start by teaching our students that basics of our traditional karate with care.
 Just as the tree needs nourishment in order to grow, each individual needs encouragement and support from his or her instructor, in order to grow into the beautiful shape that he or she has the inherent potential for.
 Our instructors always try to develop themselves through new experiences and input, so that that knowledge can be passed on and in the end give each individual the possibility of fulfilling his or her potential.